guilamu/gravity-forms-iban-extractor/README.md

 # Gravity Forms IBAN Extractor

 A WordPress plugin that adds an IBAN (International Bank Account Number) extractor field type to Gravity Forms.
 Validates IBANs locally using the [php-iban](https://github.com/globalcitizen/php-iban) library and extracts detailed bank information in real-time.
+Optionally extract IBANs from scanned documents using AI.

 ## Features

 - **Real-time IBAN Validation**: Validates IBANs as users type with debounced input (300ms)
 - **Data Extraction**: Extracts and displays account number, BBAN, country, currency, bank code, and more
+- **Document Scanning**: Extract IBAN from PDF, PNG, JPG, or WEBP documents using AI (POE API)
-- **Zero External APIs**: All validation happens locally using the php-iban library
+- **Zero External APIs for Validation**: All IBAN validation happens locally using the php-iban library
 - **Configurable Display**: Toggle which extracted fields to show in the form editor
 - **Error Suggestions**: Provides mistranscription suggestions for invalid IBANs
 - **Auto-formatting**: Formats IBAN with spaces on blur for human readability